Updated July 2024

 -Jolie Kai

-Several brands at Kohl’s with items that have GOTS or Oeko Tex certifications in the details.
+Several brands at Kohl’s have items that have GOTS or Oeko Tex certifications in the details.
 Note that some pieces from each brand are organic and some are not.
-I haven’t contacted the brands or Kohl’s to double check so you might want to if you purchase anything:
+I haven’t contacted the brands or Kohl’s to double check so you might want to ask if you purchase anything:

 -Lauren Conrad (GOTS)- adult